xapp-ai/documentation/docs/channels/channel-chat-widget.md

 ## What is the chat widget channel?

 The chat widget is a channel provided by OC Studio that you can customize and embed on your website.
+It is built to work alongside other text based input channels with built-in components such as cards, vertical lists, horizontal lists and suggestion chips.
+Unique to OC Studio, it also has support for autocomplete suggestions.

+You can configure nearly every aspect of the widget, including the styles, without needing a developer and is extensible to allow you to add your own custom components.

 ## Connecting to a Backend